Unwanted Guests? 11 Ways to Control What’s Attracting Chipmunks

 Q: Will Vinegar Keep Chipmunks Away?

-Chipmunks are repulsed by the pungent smell of apple cider vinegar.
+The pungent smell of apple cider vinegar repulses chipmunks.

 Q: How To Get Rid Of Chipmunks Using Cayenne Pepper

-Add 2 tablespoons of powdered cayenne pepper to 1litre of boiling water to make an ideal pepper spray targeting chipmunks.
+Add 2 tablespoons of powdered cayenne pepper to 1 liter of boiling water to make an ideal pepper spray targeting chipmunks.

-Leave the mixture to cool before pouring it inside a spray bottle.
+Leave the mixture to cool before pouring it into a spray bottle.

 Q: How To Get Rid Of Chipmunks In House Walls